Ahmad-alsanie/system-design-made-simple/README.md

 <br/>

-- Data partitioning and distribution challenges?
+**Data partitioning and distribution challenges?**

-    1- Map specific node to what data it holds
+- Map specific node to what data it holds
-    2- How to distribute data when adding or deleting a node
+- How to distribute data when adding or deleting a node

 <br/>

-- Suggest a solution to solve data partitioning challenges?
+**Suggest a solution to solve data partitioning challenges?**

 Use consistent hashing

 <br/>

-- How does consistent hashing works?
+**How does consistent hashing works?**

 It maps data to physical nodes by using a ring and if a new node is introduced a minimal movement is required by accommodating the following rules:
-    1- Hash range is in between (1-100)
+- Hash range is in between (1-100)
-    2- Ranges (100/number of nodes)
+- Ranges (100/number of nodes)
-    3- Tokens are distributed across the ranges and represent data
+- Tokens are distributed across the ranges and represent data

 <p align="center">
   <img src="images/consistent-hashing.png">